ZK Rollup

 Concerns: Centralized provers could censor by refusing to prove certain batches.

-Solution: Permissionless prover networks, fallback mechanisms, forced proving.
+Solution: Permissionless prover networks, fallback mechanisms.

 Immaturity

-Problem: ZK technology is still cutting-edge research materializing into production:
+Problem: ZK technology is still emerging:

-- Bug risks in complex cryptographic code
+Bug risks in complex cryptographic code.

-- Limited auditing expertise
+Limited auditing expertise.

-Solution: Extensive audits, formal verification, bug bounties, gradual rollout.
+Solution: Extensive audits, formal verification, bug bounties.

 ZK Rollups vs. Optimistic Rollups